knxd/knxd/README.md

   * Complete stack refactored

+  * Startup sequencing fixed: packets will not be routed (and systemd not signalled) until all interfaces are ready.

   * use libfmt for sane and type-safe formatting of error and trace messages

   * new filter for logging packets to a driver